Defects of Convolutional Decoder Networks in Frequency Representation: Experiments

-$\bullet$ \textbf{Verifying that a neural network usually learned low-frequent components first.} Our theorems prove that a cascaded convolutional decoder network weakens the encoding of high-frequency components.
+$\bullet$ \textbf{Verifying that a neural network usually learned lowfrequent components first.} Our theorems prove that a cascaded convolutional decoder network weakens the encoding of high-frequency components.
 In this experiment, we visualized spectrums of the image generated by a decoder network, which showed that the decoder usually learned low-frequency components in early epochs and then shifted its attention to high-frequency components.
 To this end, we constructed a cascaded convolutional auto-encoder by using the VGG-16 \citep{vgg} as the encoder network.
 The decoder network contained four upconvolutional layers.
 Each convolutional/upconvolutional layer in the auto-encoder applied zero-paddings and was followed by a batch normalization layer and an ReLU layer.
-The auto-encoder was trained on the Tiny-ImageNet dataset \citep{le2015tiny} using the mean squared error (MSE) loss for image reconstruction.
+The auto-encoder was trained on the Tiny-ImageNet dataset \citep{le2015tiny} using the mean squared error (MSE) loss for image reconstruction\footnote{Please see Appendix~\ref{app:sec:details} for the number of epochs for the training of each model and its fitting error.}.
 Our theorem was verified by the well-known phenomenon in Figure~\ref{fig:bottleneck}(a), \emph{i.e.}, an auto-encoder usually first generated images with low-frequency components, and then gradually generated more high-frequency components.
-In addition, Appendix~\ref{app:sec:exp:lowfirst} shows results on more datasets, which also yielded similar conclusions.
+Results on more datasets in Appendix~\ref{app:sec:exp:lowfirst} yielded similar conclusions.

-$\bullet$ \textbf{Verifying that the upsampling operation made a decoder network repeat strong signals at certain frequencies of the generated image in Theorem~\ref{th_upconv}.} To this end, we compared feature spectrums between the input spectrum and the output spectrum of the upsampling layer.
-We also conducted experiments on the auto-encoder introduced above.
-Figure~\ref{fig:bottleneck}(b) shows that the decoder network repeated strong signals at certain frequencies of the generated image.
-In addition, Appendix~\ref{app:sec:exp:upsample} shows results on more datasets, which also yielded similar conclusions.